-Reputation plays a vital role in email marketing, and what’s a better way to build trust than the use of a subdomain?
-While not for everyone, registering a subdomain exclusively for an email marketing purpose will build trust over time.
+Reputation plays a vital role in email marketing and what better way to build trust than with the use of a subdomain?
+While not for everyone, registering a subdomain exclusively for an email marketing purpose builds trust over time.

-Moreover, a subdomain permits domain-specific monitoring of your IP reputation so your emails can triumph over some domain-based certification filters.
+Moreover, a subdomain permits domain-specific monitoring of your IP reputation.
+Consequently, your emails can triumph over some domain-based certification filters.

-What you might be unaware of is its high rate of spam complaints.
-And these could be detrimental to your sender reputation since ISPs tend to block such sending servers.
+What you might be unaware of is the high rate of spam complaints.
+This could be detrimental to your sender reputation since ISPs tend to block such sending servers.

 Double opt-ins help fix the issue of spam complaints as it encourages a cleaner, engaged, verified email list.
 The new user is required to give their consent after submitting their address.
 This is done by validating the address via a confirmation email.